 This can lead them to seek instantly gratifying ways of changing the way that they feel through the use of alcohol, drugs or compulsive behaviours.
 This is only part of the bigger picture though, as we believe those who suffer from addiction, also have a physical and spiritual aspect to their illness and suffer from a mental obsession that is beyond their control.

 This is why our treatment programmes contain different therapeutic elements, to ensure that each patient is treated fully on a mental, emotional, physical and spiritual level.

 Once an individual is able to see the truth, through the aid of CBT, they are then more open to taking on a different perspective, one that is based on truth and more rational.
-Cognitive Behavioural Therapy offers a solution-focused talking therapy that encourages the individual to think and subsequently feel differently, without the need for substances or compulsive and destructive behaviours.
+CBT offers a solution-focused talking therapy that encourages the individual to think and subsequently feel differently.

-Addiction is a chronic relapsing brain disease, and discontinuation of applying the tools of recovery ultimately ends up in the individual returning to their old ways of thinking, subsequent behaviours and relapse.
-Full recovery from addiction is ongoing and laying the initial foundations takes time.
-We, therefore, encourage our patients to consider staying with us for as long as possible.
+We, therefore, encourage our patients to consider staying 1-3 months.
 Those that stay on for secondary care and then within our tertiary therapeutic community will continue to be supported in the transition back into daily living, education and employment.